 The Airmen's Stories - P/O J B McColl

-John Brian McColl of Waterdown, Ontario, Canada arrived in Britain probably in September 1940 and went to 112 (RCAF) Squadron, which served as a reserve unit to supply Canadian pilots to other squadrons.
+John Brian McColl of Waterdown, Ontario, Canada joined the RCAF on 1st October 1939.
+He arrived in Britain from Canada on 20th September 1940 and went to 112 (RCAF) Squadron, which served as a holding unit to supply Canadian pilots to other squadrons.

-McColl was released from the RCAF Reserve on 26th February 1945 as a Flight Lieutenant.
+McColl was released to the RCAF Reserve on 26th February 1945 as a Flight Lieutenant.
+He died in 1982.